 How to Build a Natural Minor Scale

-The natural minor scale is one of three minor scales (the others being the harmonic minor and melodic minor).
+The natural minor scale is one of three main types of minor scales (the others being the harmonic minor and melodic minor).
 Although not as common as the other two, it is extremely useful to know, at the very least because it provides the basis for deriving the other two minor scales.
-The natural minor scale follows a particular pattern of whole steps and half steps (i.e. formula) which gives it the quality that we call “natural minor”.
+The natural minor scale follows a particular pattern of whole steps and half steps (formula) which gives it the quality that we refer to as "natural minor".

-By the end of this lesson, you will be able to comfortably build a natural minor scale starting on any note.
-Ready?
-Let’s go!
+By the end of this article, you should be comfortable building a natural minor scale from any note!

 Building a Natural Minor Scale

-We can build a natural minor scale in one of two ways: using a formula (i.e. pattern of whole steps and half steps) or using its relative major scale.
-Let’s take a look at each of these methods in turn.
+We can build a natural minor scale in one of two ways: using a formula (pattern of whole steps and half steps) or using its relative major scale.
+Let's take a look at each of these methods in turn.

 Method #1: The Formula

-All scales follow a specific pattern of whole steps and/or half steps (i.e. a formula), and the harmonic minor scale is no exception.
-The “formula” for the harmonic minor scale looks like this:
+All scales follow a specific pattern of whole steps and/or half steps (a formula), and the natural minor scale is no exception.
+The "formula" for the natural minor scale looks like this:

 Method #2: The Relative Major Scale

-As you might know from music theory, every natural minor scale has what is called a “relative major” scale associated with it.
+As you might know from music theory, every minor scale has what we call a "relative major" scale associated with it.
 These two scales will always share the same key signature.
 This means that as long as we know the key signatures of our major scales well, it will be exactly the same for their relative minor scales!

-If this sounds unclear or complicated, don’t worry!
+If this sounds unclear or complicated at the moment, don't worry!
 We will work through several examples together below.

 Putting It to Practice